affeldt-aist/monae/README.md

 ## Overview

-This repository contains a formalization of monads including examples of monadic equational reasoning and several models (in particular, a model for a monad that mixes non-deterministic choice and probabilistic choice).
-This corresponds to the formalization of the following papers:
+This repository contains a formalization of monads including examples of monadic equational reasoning and several models.
+This includes for example the formalization of the following papers:
 - [Gibbons and Hinze, Just do It: Simple Monadic Equational Reasoning, ICFP 2011] (except Sect.
 10.2)
 - [Gibbons, Unifying Theories of Programming with Monads, UTP 2012] (up to Sect.
 7.2)
 - [Mu, Equational Reasoning for Non-determinism Monad: A Case study of Spark Aggregation, TR-IIS-19-002, Academia Sinica]